khval/kittyCraft.library/craft_commands.md

 **bold**
 are commands that are implemented.

-**italic**
+Commands listed as
+*italic*
 are commands started on.

-command without no description, are not implemented.
+Command without description, are not implemented.

-At bottom of the list you will find non supported commands.
+At bottom of the list you will find none supported commands.

 # List of commands